I am an amateur photographer based in the West of Scotland and live with Lynn in Stirlingshire.

 Not only did this photograph win the “night scene” competition at the camera club, but astoundingly, I sold a framed print to someone unknown who was colour blind but absolutely loved this predominantly blue tinted photo after seeing a print lying on my desk at work.

-My main cameras are a Fuji X100F and X-Pro2 with fast prime lenses ranging from 14mm to 90mm and versatile zoom lenses with image stabilisation ranging from 10mm to 200mm.
-The 100-400mm is on my shopping list.
+My main cameras are a Fuji X100v and X-Pro2 with fast prime lenses and versatile zoom lenses with image stabilisation ranging from 10mm to 400mm.

 In addition to my main kit, I also use a variety of film cameras covering 35mm (like my Nikon F and FM SLR’s with various Nikkor AIS lenses), medium format (like my 6x6cm Rolleiflex TLR) and occasionally large format (like the 4×5″ Sanderson in the picture that I recently sold).